zhou-feng/fMRI-studies/README.md

 # fMRI-studies
-This repository contains code used in my studies and might be modified by Lucy
+This repository contains code used in Joe's studies and might be modified by Lucy